HeardLibrary/digital-scholarship/script/python/basics.md

 ## How does Python know where to find modules?

-In this example, Python was able to find the module because it was in the same directory as the script that called it.
-However, it would be really annoying to have to always put the module file in the directory where the script lives.
+When we use an import statement in our code, the first place Python looks for the module file is in the same directory where the code is located.
+However, it would be really annoying to have to always put a module file in the directory where the script lives.

 If a module is called and Python doesn't find it in the same directory as the calling script, it will look in other standard places that have been specified when Python was installed.
 Python actually comes with a lot of pre-made modules, called the *standard library*.
-You don't have to do anything to get those modules, all you have to do is to retrieve them in your code as an import statement.
+You don't have to do anything to get those modules, all you have to do is to retrieve them into your code using an import statement.

 Here is a fun example using the standard `random` module: